Martin Leiner

-Martin Leiner (born 30 November 1960 in Homburg/Saar) is a German Protestant theologian.
-He holds a Chair in Systematic Theology/Ethics at the Faculty of Theology at Friedrich-Schiller-Universität (FSU) Jena, Germany.
-He is also the founder and director of the Jena Center for Reconciliation Studies (JCRS).
+Martin Leiner (born 30 November 1960 in Homburg/Saar) is a German Protestant theologian and a professor for applied ethics.
+He holds a chair in Systematic Theology/Ethics at the Faculty of Theology at Friedrich-Schiller-Universität (FSU) Jena, Germany.
+He is the founder and director of the Jena Center for Reconciliation Studies (JCRS).
+He was president of the International Association for Reconciliation Studies (IARS) from 2020 to 2024.

 Biography

 Leiner studied philosophy and Protestant theology at the University of Tübingen.
 In 1994, the Faculty of Theology at the University of Heidelberg awarded him the degree of Dr. theol., for a dissertation in New Testament on “Psychologie und Exegese.
 Grundfragen einer textpsychologischen Interpretation des Neuen Testaments.“ The dissertation, written under the supervision of Prof. Dr. Gerd Theißen, develops a model of interdisciplinary cooperation between the historical and literary approaches in New Testament Studies and the field of contemporary empirical psychology.
 In 1998 Leiner submitted his Habilitationsschrift in Systematic Theology to the Faculty of Theology at Johannes Gutenberg-Universität in Mainz, with the title „Gottes Gegenwart.
 Die dialogische Philosophie Martin Bubers und der Ansatz der theologischen Rezeption bei Friedrich Gogarten und Emil Brunner“.
 From 1998 to 2002 he was Assistant Professor and Professor for Systematic Theology and Hermeneutics at the University of Neuchâtel, in the Francophone part of Switzerland.
 In 2002 he was called to his current position at the FSU Jena.
 From 2008 to 2010 he served as the Dean of the Jena Faculty of Theology.
 2000-2002 he was the President of the Institute Romand de Systématique et d´Éthique (IRSE) in Geneva, and since 2003 he is a permanent member of the Board of the Ethikzentrum at the FSU.